 Benefits of adopting F2003 standards

-The maintainability of the Fortran wrappers will improve: (1) the development of new wrappers and (2) reduce the complexity of the current implementation.
+Dropping support for non-F2003 compilers when building the HDF5 Fortran wrappers will improve: (1) the development of new wrappers and (2) reduce the complexity of the current implementation.

 Use of BIND(C)

-Currently the Fortran wrappers naming convention with the C library are handled internally by configure and an internal HDF5 convention.
+Currently the Fortran wrappers’ naming convention with the C library is handled by the configure script and an internal HDF5 convention.
 For example, the Fortran API interface for h5awrite_f_c is:

 INTERFACE